philtchoko/philtchoko-afronews/README.md

       Dependent variables:

-        friends_fam -> "When you get together with your friends or family, would you say you discuss political matters:" Values: 0-2, 8, 9, -1 (Never, Occasionally, Frequently,     Refused, Don't Know, Missing) newspaper -> "How often do you get news from the following sources: print newspapers?"
+        friends_fam -> "When you get together with your friends or family, would you say you discuss political matters:"
+        Values: 0-2, 8, 9, -1 (Never, Occasionally, Frequently,     Refused, Don't Know, Missing)
+        newspaper -> "How often do you get news from the following sources: print newspapers?"
         Values: 0-4, 8, 9, -1(Never, Less than once a month, A few times a month, a few times a week, Everyday, Refused, Don't Know, Missing) social_media ->  "How often do you get news from the following sources: social media such as Facebook, Twitter, WhatsApp, or others?"
         Values: 0-4, 8, 9, -1(Never, Less than once a month, A few times a month, a few times a week, Everyday, Refused, Don't Know, Missing) television -> "How often do you get news from the following sources: television?"
-Values: 0-4, 8, 9, -1(Never, Less than once a month, A few times a month, a few times a week, Everyday, Refused, Don't Know, Missing)
+        Values: 0-4, 8, 9, -1(Never, Less than once a month, A few times a month, a few times a week, Everyday, Refused, Don't Know, Missing) integration -> "Which of the following statements is closest to your view?
+Choose Statement 1 or Statement 2.
+        Statement 1: Communities are stronger when they are made up of people from different ethnic groups, races, or religions.
+        Statement 2: Communities are stronger when they are made up of people who are similar to each other, that is, people from the same ethnic group, race, or religion.
+        Values: 1-5, 8, 9, -1
+        Value Labels: 1=Agree very strongly with Statement 1, 2=Agree with Statement 1, 3=Agree with Statement 2, 4=Agree very strongly with Statement 2,
+        5=Agree with neither, 8=Refused, 9=Don’t know, -1= Missing.

   Data Cleaning

        - Created a dataframe containing the independent and dependent variables -> trust_df(how much trust do people of varying identities place in different news forms?)
        - Created a dataframe containing uniquely
        - Replaced "Semi-Urban" with "Urban"
-       - Changed the scale for newspaper, social_media, and television to match that of friends_fam. ("Every day" -> Frequently, "A few times a week" and "A few times a month" -> "Occasionally", "Less than once a month" -> "Never"
+       - Changed the scale for newspaper, social_media, and television to match that of friends_fam.
+       ("Every day" -> Frequently, "A few times a week" and "A few times a month" -> "Occasionally", "Less than once a month" -> "Never")
+       - Changed the scale for integration from "Agree very strongly with Statement 1, 2=Agree with Statement 1" to "Diverse" and "Similar"